rscherrer/ExplicitGenomeSpeciation/README.md

 The repository has the following folder structure (the content of each folder is explained):

-The root folder contains file such as EGS.pro and EGS_test.pro, which are configuration files for Qt projects.
-Those are used by the developer (aka me) to develop the program on my Linux machine.
+The root folder contains files such as EGS.pro and EGS_test.pro, which are configuration files for building the program under Qt.

 ## ci